sambourgault/coilCAM-js/quickstart.md

 ## rough draft, examples to follow
 Getting started
-Open the CoilCAM editor in a new window, and press the "Run" button at the upper left.
+In the editor below, press the "Run" button at the upper left.
 In the visualization window to the right, you should see a simple vessel appear.

 Forms are created through the ToolpathUnitGenerator function.
 This function accepts ten parameters.